grafana/alloy/docs/sources/reference/cli/run.md

 When `--cluster.name` is provided, nodes will only join peers who share the same cluster name value.
 By default, the cluster name is empty, and any node that doesn't set the flag can join.
 Attempting to join a cluster with a wrong `--cluster.name` will result in a "failed to join memberlist" error.

+The `--cluster.use-discovery-v1` flag can be used to switch back to the older, v1 version of the cluster peer discovery mechanism in case of any issues with the newer version.
+This flag will be deprecated in the future and eventually removed.

 ### Clustering states